sqlparser/sqlflow_public/doc/basic-concepts/07-intermediate-resultset.md

-## Intermediate result set
+## Temporary result set

 [toc]

+A temporary result set is the table-like output produced inside a query (for example, a SELECT list, CTE, subquery, PIVOT/UNPIVOT, or clauses in MERGE/UPDATE).
+It exists only during query execution and helps explain how data flows step by step.

+How it maps to SQLFlow lineage:
+- v1: represented as `<resultset>` elements with specific `type` values (e.g., `select_list`, `with_cte`, `pivot_table`).
+- v2: represented as `lineageObjects` (type `table`) with `properties.isTemporary=true` and a deterministic `qualifiedName` such as `...resultset.{processId}#{sqlHash}#{queryId}` for merge-safe uniqueness.

+You can choose to hide temporary result sets in the UI to simplify large graphs while keeping complete lineage available when needed.

-### 1. What is intermediate result set?
+### 1. What is a temporary result set?

-In the SQLFlow, intermediate result set is the result set of a select statement.
+In the SQLFlow, a temporary result set is the table-like output of a SELECT statement or clause.

-The intermediate result set is used to show the details of the data flow and let you know exactly what is going on.
+The temporary result set is used to show the details of the data flow and let you know exactly what is going on.

-The intermediate result set is always built in order to create a complete data flow graph.
-However, you may choose to hide the intermediate result set in the UI in order to make the data flow graph cleaner in a big data flow scenario.
+The temporary result set is always built in order to create a complete data flow graph.
+However, you may choose to hide the temporary result set in the UI in order to make the data flow graph cleaner in a big data flow scenario.

 For example: